Raumzeit1915/barbi/README.md

 **SIMATIC** and **SIMATIC IOT2000** are trademark of Siemens AG.

-More Nodes soon on https://github.com/sblyolcubal
+More Nodes and Libraries soon on https://github.com/sblyolcubal